Iamvivek-gupta/interview/system.Design.md

 EventEmitters help you create more modular and maintainable code by decoupling the event producers from the event consumers¹².

-Do you have a specific use case in mind for using EventEmitters?

-Source: Conversation with Copilot, 9/21/2024
-(1) The Node.js Event emitter. https://nodejs.org/en/learn/asynchronous-work/the-nodejs-event-emitter.
-(2) Using Event Emitters in Node.js - DigitalOcean. https://www.digitalocean.com/community/tutorials/using-event-emitters-in-node-js.
-(3) A Complete Guide to the Node.js Event Emitter Pattern. https://www.plusdev.net/2023/04/01/a-complete-guide-to-the-node-js-event-emitter-pattern.
-(4) Mastering Event Emitters in Node.js - DEV Community. https://dev.to/angdecoder/mastering-event-emitters-in-nodejs-4ijc.

 Imagine you’re building a chat application.
 You can use EventEmitter to handle new messages: